Shakil57375/React-Next.js-Course-Content/README.md

 ## ![htmlIcon][htmlicon-shield] Get Project

-In this video, you observed the distinctions between a Vanilla JavaScript Project and a React Project.
-We highly recommend trying it out for yourself.
+In this video, we learned about React components, how they are utilized in creating React applications, and the rules to adhere to.
+We also demonstrated examples of a Gallery and Profile component.
+If you wish to give it a try, you can clone our repository and experiment with it on your own.

 <!-- HOW TO RUN -->